SEBv15/compression-reduction/README.md

 The module takes in 1024 10-bit pixels and passes them in groups of 16 to 64 individual lossless compressors.
 There is also an option to reduce the number of bits per pixel to 7 by leveraging the poisson noise of the pixel value (lossy).

 The compressors group the bits with same significance together and then report the position of the last non-zero element.
 With the assumption that most pixel values are close to zero, this method will discard a lot of zeros and yield a good compression ratio.
+This can be thought of as dynamically adjusting the bit width of the pixels in groups of 16.

 The variable-length output of those 64 individual compressors is then merged together to yield one continuous output.

 All this happens within a single clock tick.

-To most effictively use the on-chip memory, the output across multiple clock ticks is buffered and merged until a write will fill a memory block most effictively.
+To most effectively use the on-chip memory, the output across multiple clock ticks is buffered and packed until a write will fill an entire memory region.

 ## Usage